swat-ds/reactor-rooom/index.md

 <div id="mission" markdown="1">
-  *The Reactor Room* is a digital installation featuring the work of students in Professor José Vergara’s course Chernobyl: Nuclear Narratives and the Environment (Spring 2020) at Swarthmore College.
-This interactive exhibition seeks to facilitate public engagement with the Chernobyl catastrophe and its associated mythology.
+  *The Reactor Room* is a digital installation that seeks to facilitate public engagement with the Chornobyl catastrophe and its associated mythology.
+It features work from students  in Professor José Vergara’s course Chornobyl: Nuclear Narratives and the Environment, taught at Bryn Mawr College (Fall 2023) and Swarthmore College (Spring 2020), and developed by the Bryn Mawr Digital Scholarship Summer Fellows (Summer 2023).
+To begin, see [nuclear energy basics](./projects/nuclear-power/)
 </div>

 {% for c in page.include_categories %}